Lawrence Miles: Life and work

 Miles's first professionally published fiction was a 3-page comic strip, illustrated by Richard Elson and run under the generic title Tharg's Time Twisters in the weekly science fiction anthology comic 2000 AD.
 It appeared in issue 722 (March 1991) and to date is Miles's only contribution to 2000 AD.

 Miles's major contribution to the Doctor Who expanded universe is the "War in Heaven" arc begun in his novel Alien Bodies.
 He has also written several novels and short stories outside this arc.

 After most of the elements contributed by Miles were removed from the BBC novel range in the novel The Ancestor Cell, Miles reused the major elements of this arc, without the Doctor Who references, to create the Faction Paradox universe, which now encompasses books, comic books and audio dramas.

-Miles has used his web site The Beasthouse, where he has posted since 2004, initially as a venue for "analysis of British popular culture using the UK Hit Parade as a framework and all-purpose excuse."
-Since then, its format has shifted often, from actual diary format entries to postings consisting simply of lists.
-Currently, the site is down.
+Miles used his web site The Beasthouse, where he has posted since 2004, initially as a venue for "analysis of British popular culture using the UK Hit Parade as a framework and all-purpose excuse."
+Since then, its format shifted often, from actual diary format entries to postings consisting simply of lists.
+The domain "beasthouse.co.uk" now belongs to a different owner.

 His weekly reviews of Doctor Who episodes can be found on his other blog, Lawrence Miles' Doctor Who Thing.
 In May 2008, Miles temporarily posted online a spec script for the TV series titled "Book of the World", in a self-described attempt to provide a legitimate basis for his polarising criticisms of the production team behind the revived series.